Support

 - glTF / GLB

-- The modern open standard for real-time 3D on the web. glTF is the format; GLB is the single-file binary version; a .gltf file is often JSON plus separate textures.
+- The modern open standard for real-time 3D on the web. glTF is the format; GLB is the single-file binary version; a .gltf file is often JSON plus separate textures and usually needs a whole-folder drop (not a lone file) so bins and images resolve.
 Orby is built around glTF 2.0 — best support for PBR materials, animations, and extensions like glass transmission.

 - OBJ

 - An older mesh format — Wavefront OBJ — geometry and basic materials only.
-No PBR, no animations.
+No PBR, no animations; companion .mtl files are not wired up automatically.
 Fine for simple shapes; expect to tune materials manually in Orby.

 - FBX